 A few key characteristics of a successful online learner:

-- Can communicate through writing.
-In an online classroom or learning management system, nearly all of your interactions with fellow students and instructors is written.
-It’s important to understand that writing will be an important factor in your experience as an online learner.
+- Good written communication skills.
+In an online classroom or learning management system, nearly all of your interactions with fellow students and instructors are written.
+It’s important to understand that writing will be an important factor in your experience and success in online classes.

-- We said it already - self disciplined.
-Completing the coursework, studying, participating in forums in an online or hybrid class can be difficult, even more so when you add in work responsibilities, your kids, your pets, or any extracurricular activities you participate in.
-Be willing to commit 9-12 hours per week per three credit course.
+- Self-discipline.
+Completing the coursework, studying, participating in forums in an online or hybrid class can be difficult, even more so when you add in work responsibilities, your kids, your pets, or any extracurricular activities.
+Be willing to commit 9-12 hours per week per three-credit course.

-- Can work with others.
-In this day and age, being a team player is essential to any workplace environment and it will be essential to your success as an online student.
+- Ability to work with others.
+In this day and age, being a team player is essential to any workplace environment and it will be essential to your online degree success.
 Assignments in online and hybrid courses may be group projects and doing this in an online environment will present unique opportunities and challenges.